 What Is A Bridge Loan?

 Bridge loans exist to meet immediate cash flow needs during the time between a demand for cash and its availability.
 While this short-term loan is commonly used in business while waiting for long-term financing, consumers typically only use them in real estate transactions.

-Specifically, a bridge loan is used to eliminate a cash crunch and “bridge the gap” between two homes, as in when a buyer has found one they want to purchase, but the current home is not yet sold.
+Specifically, a bridge loan is used to eliminate a cash crunch and “bridge the gap” while buying and selling a home simultaneously.

 How Does A Bridge Loan Work?